amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 	   ```
 	https://as.meraki.com/oauth/authorize?response_type=code&client_id={client_id}&redirect_uri={redirect_url}&scope={scopes}
 	```
 - Step 3: Add a callback receiver to your application to handle responses when a request returns the redirection URL.
 Expect to receive a `code` attribute as one of the request parameters, which serves as the **access grant**.
-The access grant is valid for ten minutes after issuance
+The access grant is valid for 10 minutes after issuance

-**Result**: You receive an access grant valid for ten minutes.
+**Result**: You receive an access grant valid for 10 minutes.

 ### 3. Acquire and use tokens to make API calls
 To authenticate API calls, acquire and use tokens obtained through the authorization process.
 Tokens are required to make authenticated API requests to Meraki resources.